juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

   - <b>One-time</b>: Request once opened, spins up the spot instances and the request closes.
   - <b>Persistent</b>:
     - Request will stay disabled while the spot instances are up and running
-    - It becomes acive after the spot instance is interrupted.
+    - It becomes active after the spot instance is interrupted.
-    - If you stop the spot instance, the requet will become active only afer you start the spot instance.
+    - If you stop the spot instance, the request will become active only after you start the spot instance.
   - You can only cancel spot instance request that are open, active, or disabled.
   - Cancelling a Spot Request doest not terminate instances. you must first cancel a Spot Request, and then terminate the associated Spot Instances.
 - Spot Fleets